OpenPPL/ppl.nn/docs/en/cpp-api-reference.md

 uint32_t GetOutputCount() const;
 ```

-Gets the number of outputs of the associated graph.
+Returns the number of outputs of the associated graph.

 ```c++
 Tensor* GetOutputTensor(uint32_t idx) const;
 ```

-Gets the output tensor at position `idx`.
+Returns the output tensor at position `idx`.
 Note that `idx` should be less than the number of outputs.

 ```c++
 uint32_t GetDeviceContextCount() const;
 ```

-Gets the number of `DeviceContext` used by this `Runtime` instance.
+Returns the number of `DeviceContext` used by this `Runtime` instance.

 ```c++
 DeviceContext* GetDeviceContext(uint32_t idx) const;
 ```

-Gets the `DeviceContext` at position `idx`.
+Returns the `DeviceContext` at position `idx`.
 Note that `idx` should be less than `GetDeviceContextCount()`.

 ```c++
 ppl::common::RetCode GetProfilingStatistics(ProfilingStatistics*) const;
 ```

-Gets profiling statistics of each kernel.
+Returns profiling statistics of each kernel.
 Note that this function is available if `PPLNN_ENABLE_KERNEL_PROFILING` is enable.

 ## Tensor